lazorfuzz/liowebrtc/README.md

 `connect` event, with the unique id for the session.

 `'receivedPeerData', type, payload, peer` - emitted when a peer sends data via `shout` or `whisper`
+- `type` a label, usually a string, that describes the payload
+- `payload` any kind of data sent by the peer, usually an object
+- `peer` the object representing the peer and its peer connection

-`'createdPeer', peer` - emitted three times:
+`'createdPeer', peer` - this will be emitted when:

-- when joining a room with existing peers, once for each peer
+- joining a room with existing peers, once for each peer
-- when a new peer joins a joined room
+- a new peer joins a joined room
-- when sharing screen, once for each peer
+- sharing screen, once for each peer

-- `peer` - the object representing the peer and underlying peer connection
+- `peer` - the object representing the peer and its peer connection

-`'stunservers', [...args]` - emitted when the signaling connection emits the same event
+`'stunservers', [...args]` - emitted when the signaling server emits this event.

-`'turnservers', [...args]` - emitted when the signaling connection emits the same event
+`'turnservers', [...args]` - emitted when the signaling server emits this event.

 `'localScreenAdded', el` - emitted after triggering the start of screen sharing